I-84, Fishkill, New York

 Trend 1.
 Continued preference for personal vehicles

 Our preference for personal vehicles will require us to maintain our roads and bridges in a state of good repair, while also striving to make them as safe and efficient as possible.
 But improving the safety and efficiency of our system not only applies to infrastructure, it also applies to the vehicles that use it.
-Given that our county will still rely on the personal vehicle for travel, it will become increasingly important for us to promote and expand the use of safer and more energy efficient vehicles (e.g. connected and electric vehicles).
-However, a transportation system that caters to vehicles can exclude those without access to one, including older, younger, lower income residents, and persons with disabilities.
-We must therefore ensure that their transportation needs are not overlooked at the expense of solely focusing on vehicle travel.
+Given that our county will still rely on the personal vehicle for travel, it will become increasingly important for us to promote and expand the use of safer and more energy efficient vehicles (such as connected and electric vehicles).
+However, a transportation system that caters to vehicles can exclude those without access to one, including older, younger, and lower income residents, and persons with disabilities.
+We must therefore ensure that their transportation needs are not overlooked.

 Trend 2.
 More people working from home

-More workers will work from home, especially in a post-COVID environment.
-Though working from home remains the exception in Dutchess County, it has been steadily, albeit slowly increasing through the decades: from two percent of workers in 1990 to an estimated six percent in 2018.
+Though working from home remains the exception in Dutchess County, it has been steadily increasing through the decades: from two percent of workers in 1990 to an estimated six percent in 2018.
 Post-COVID, we can expect to see even more people working from home as institutions become more flexible with schedules and workers settle into telecommuting – more so for roughly a quarter of the county’s workforce who work in sectors that can likely support working from home (i.e. office-based work).
-Many workers, notably essential education, construction, medical, and retail workers, will not have that flexibility, and in some cases, these very workers are the least paid.
+Many workers, notably essential education, construction, medical, and retail workers, will not have that flexibility, and in some cases, these very workers are the lowest-paid.

 |Workers (16 and over)||138,358||138,506||140,804|